jwinder/music-notes/guitar-key-pattern.md

 | -   | - |
 | -   | M |

+ - M = major
+ - m = minor
+ - dim = diminished

-That is, given a root note R, the M (major) chords are the notes associated with:
+Observe that the major chords correspond to the notes associated with:

  - root note on the E string
  - the note below it on the A string
  - the note 1 whole step above the note on the A string.

-The m (minor) chord notes follow the same pattern except starting with the note on the E string 3 half steps below the root note (the relative minor of the root note).
+The minor chord notes follow the same pattern except starting with the note on the E string 3 half steps below the root note (the relative minor of the root note).

-The dim (diminished) chord in the key is associated with the note a single half step below the root note on the E string.
+The diminished chord in the key is associated with the note a single half step below the root note on the E string.

 ### Major scale examples

-Consider the root note of G
+To find the major chords in the key of G, first observe this pattern when starting with a root note of G.

 | E  | A |
 |----|---|